After-sales service

 Warranty support

-* Details of conditions: see the Akrone guarantee below.
+*For details, see the Akrone Warranty below.

 Warranty Conditions – Akrone